datastax/pulsar-jms/README.md

 | Topic vs Queue | Unsupported in Pulsar | Every destination is a Pulsar Topic, the behaviour of the client depends on which API you use |
 | Username/password authentication | Unsupported in Pulsar | Unsupported in the JMS client |

-## Message selectors and noLocal subscriptions.
+## Message selectors and noLocal subscriptions

 Message selectors are about the ability to not receive messages that do not verify a given condition.
 Pulsar does not support natively this feature but it can be partially implemented by executing the filter on the client side.